Dimple96-web/React/Notes/JNotes.md

 # Window and this keyword

+Window is a global object created along with the global execution context and a this variable is created.
+Everything we see at the top level which is not inside a function is in the global space.
 When we execute a JS code a window object is created and the keyword "this" is used to point to the created window (in browsers). this === window (always true)